 6A.1 General Information

 - Bachelor of Business Administration (BBA)

-Students earn their degree only after they complete all of the requirements described below.
-While doing so, students must adhere to the academic rules, regulations and policies outlined in the Calendar, on the Office of the Registrar website, and on the University’s Office of the Governing Council website.
+Students earn their degrees only after they complete all of the requirements described below.
+While doing so, students must adhere to the academic rules, regulations and policies outlined in the Calendar, on the Office of the Registrar website, and on the University’s Governing Council website.
 Degrees are conferred at university convocations, held twice annually: in June (Spring Convocation) and November (Fall Convocation).
-Students in their graduating year who intend to graduate and take part in the next Convocation must notify the Office of the Registrar of their intention through ACORN by the deadline listed in the Dates and Deadlines on the Office of the Registrar website.
+Students in their graduating year who intend to graduate and take part in the next Convocation must notify the Office of the Registrar of their intention through ACORN by the deadline listed on the "Academic Dates" page on the Office of the Registrar website.

 Changes to Degree Requirements:

-Students must complete the degree requirements outline in the UTSC Calendar in effect during their first, or most recent, registration at UTSC.
+Students must complete the degree requirements outlined in the UTSC Calendar in effect during their first, or most recent, registration at UTSC.

 Non-degree students are students registered in degree courses at UTSC:

 - Who are not proceeding towards a University of Toronto degree or Certificate; or

 - Who have been admitted on an interim basis and who must meet certain conditions before admission as regular degree students.